Nathan J. Saltz: Career

-From the very beginning, Saltz was recognized as an exceptional physician.
-His compassion, his thoroughness, and the quality and scope of his clinical knowledge earned him profound respect among his colleagues.

-Within a few years, Saltz had become the leading surgeon in Israel.
+Saltz had become a leading surgeon in Israel.
 In 1961, he was appointed the director of Surgery Department A, and in 1962 he was appointed head of all of the surgery departments at Hadassah Hospital.
 His appointment as head of surgery began a new era for Israeli surgery.
 Saltz had two goals: One was to bring modern, academic surgery to Hadassah, and the other was to establish a system of surgical education, similar to that in the United States.
 According to the American system, the surgeon was responsible not only for the care of the patient, but also for sharing his knowledge and experience with his students.
 This differed from the European discipline then practiced in Israel, which was based on the personal experience of the seemingly omnipotent head of the surgery department, rather than on clinical research, current medical literature, and the resident's analysis.
 Thus, Saltz developed a new curriculum for the systematic training of physicians that included clinical consultations, instructions during surgery, formal post-operative assessment, and extensive weekly concilia, and caused the Medical School and its surgical training to become pre-eminent in Israel and renowned abroad.

-Under his leadership as Professor and Chairman of Surgery, the Hadassah Medical Center became the flagship of clinical surgery in Israel.
-Through the force of his personality and reputation he gathered the best surgical minds in the country.
-Most chiefs and heads of surgical services in Israel today are either his trainees or students of.
-By 1978, over forty department heads and professors of surgery in Israel were his former students.